sakship1224/AI-Agent/README.md

-# StudyGuide AI — Smart Academic Assistant
+# InfoMate AI
+Your Intelligent Companion for Learning & Content Creation

-**StudyGuide AI** is an intelligent agent built to support students, learners, and exam-prepping individuals with tailored study plans, concept explanations, and academic queries.
+**InfoMate AI** is an intelligent agent built to support students, learners, and exam-prepping individuals with tailored study plans, concept explanations, and academic queries.

 This assistant helps users stay focused, manage their time effectively, and learn better — all powered by cutting-edge AI.